 - Commercial entities that subscribe to trash services of 4-cubic yards or more of commercial solid waste per week, which are entities subject to AB 341.

-- Commercial entities that subscribe to combined trash and recycling services of 4-cubic yards or more of waste per week, which are entities subject to AB 1826.
-There is also the strong possibility that the state may be lowering this threshold to 2-cubic yards as early as January.
+- Commercial entities that subscribe to combined trash and recycling services of 2-cubic yards or more of waste per week, which are entities subject to AB 1826.

 The bill will also require commercial entities to place educational signage next to the clearly marked organics and/or recycling bins to help customers distinguish what items belong in which bin.
 However, this bill exempts full service, or commonly known as “dine-in,” restaurants from this mandate.